 Within the ccTLD and gTLD groupings, there are a number of significant sub-groups whose main characteristics are unlikely to change and so must be considered equally.

-While the ccTLDs were originally developed with reference to an international standard for two-letter representations for countries, in recent years a number of new top-level domains have been introduced that represent local-language versions of a country's online namespace.
-These "internationalized" names or 'IDN ccTLDs' have broadly adopted the same legal and philosophical approach as other ccTLDs (particularly in terms of autonomy from IANA and ICANN).
+While the ccTLDs were originally developed with reference to ISO international standard for two-letter representations for countries, in recent years a number of new top-level domains have been introduced that represent local-language versions of a country's online namespace.
+These "internationalized" names or 'IDN ccTLDs' have broadly adopted the same legal and philosophical approach as other ccTLDs (particularly in terms of autonomy from the IANA Functions Operator and ICANN).
 However they can also present unique issues due to their non-Latin-language nature.

-Within the ccTLDs, there are also two broad groups of operators who, for cultural or historical reasons, are either happy to collectively organize, or who continue to insist on a large degree of individual autonomy.
+Within the ccTLDs, there are also two broad groups of operators who, for cultural or historical reasons, participate in ccNSO activities (as members or not) and those who do not..

-In pragmatic terms, the more autonomous a top-level domain operator wishes to be, the less willing they will be to accept changes to the current IANA arrangements without adequate consultation and additional safeguards.
+Regardless of this distinction most ccTLD managers will not accept changes to the current IANA arrangements without adequate consultation and appropriate safeguards.

 Within the gTLD community, there are subtle differences that may need to be accounted for.
 For example, a specific category of 15 top-level domains, so-called "sponsored" top-level domains (sTLDs), were created between 2001-2002 that have different contractual agreements with ICANN as well as different policy processes.
 Likewise, in the current wave of gTLD additions under the "new gTLD" program, there are a number of subtly different categories, from community-based applications, to so-called "brand" applications that will exert greater control over their domains, to applications that have agreed to stricter registration requirements either after pressure from governments or in order to differentiate themselves in the market.

-While many of these variations are unlikely to impact day-to-day IANA functions, the fact that IANA is often required to check changes against specifically agreed policies, any transitional arrangements would need to account for such complexities.
+While many of these variations are unlikely to impact day-to-day IANA functions, the fact that the IANA Functions Operator is often required to check changes against specifically agreed policies, any transitional arrangements would need to account for such complexities.

 I.a List of IANA functions used by the Naming communities